rohit-261093/Cryptocurrency-exchange/Security and Access Control Management/readme.md

-# Security & Access Management
+# Security Management
 **AWS-Based Cryptocurrency Exchange**

 ---

 ## Overview

-This folder contains a set of **Security and Access Management standards** designed for an **AWS-first cryptocurrency exchange** operating in a regulated environment.
+This folder contains a set of **Security standards** designed for an **AWS-first cryptocurrency exchange** operating in a regulated environment.

 The standards demonstrate how security controls can be:
 - Risk‑based